blessing-sanusi/microhack-doc/docs/workshop/Challenge-1/index.md

 <!-- ## **1.
 Overview of the Data** -->
-The dataset contains customer interactions categorized into various topics.
+The Sample dataset used for this solution contains customer interactions categorized into various topics.
 Each entry includes:

 - **ConversationId**: Unique identifier for each conversation.
 - **StartTime** and **EndTime**: Timestamps for when the conversation occurred.